TheBrothersCode/WarnMe/docs/features/alerts-twitter-feature.md

 - Display 5 meteo alerts per page

 ### Story:
-As a user, I want to see details of alerts and map of Poland with the area of warnings marked so that I can check if the alert concern me
+As a userEntity, I want to see details of alerts and map of Poland with the area of warnings marked so that I can check if the alert concern me

 ### Acceptance Criteria: